Conducktor-AI/Conducktor/docs/integrations/CHATGPT.md

 # ChatGPT Integration Guide

-**Connecting ChatGPT to Conducktr's MCP Gateway**
+**Connecting ChatGPT to Conducktor's MCP Gateway**

-This guide explains how to configure ChatGPT to use Conducktr as its Model Context Protocol (MCP) server, giving ChatGPT access to all your connected services through a centralized, governed gateway.
+This guide explains how to configure ChatGPT to use Conducktor as its Model Context Protocol (MCP) server, giving ChatGPT access to all your connected services through a centralized, governed gateway.

 ## Overview

 ChatGPT's MCP support allows it to interact with external services through MCP servers.
-By using Conducktr as your MCP gateway, ChatGPT gains:
+By using Conducktor as your MCP gateway, ChatGPT gains:

 - **Access to 50+ Services** - Linear, GitHub, Slack, Notion, and more through a single connection
 - **Enterprise Governance** - Policy enforcement, approval workflows, and audit logging